 Much of the Village of Haines Junction has an aspen spruce mixed forest due to the regrowth from the 1929 fire.
 Aspen trees are the first to regenerate following a fire in a natural forest succession.
-The aspen spruce mix forest around Haines Junction is transitioning towards a spruce dominated forest (see Figure x for an example).
-While there are large areas of mixed stands, there is white spruce on all sides of the community that could generate an ember shower.
-Figure x below displays the approximate distribution of spruce around the community.
-The orange boundary represents the fire guard around the perimeter of Haines Junction.
+The aspen spruce mix forest around Haines Junction is transitioning towards a spruce-dominated forest (see Figure 14 for an example).